drewry/robin/README.md

 Given the state of what is currently out there today, this project has a few design constraints:

-- Ultra simplicity both in usage as well as joining the network
+- Ultra simplicity on both the usage of the app as well as joining the network
 - Decentralization and individual ownership
 - Looking towards the future and embracing technologies that are enabling while shedding technologies that add weight
-- Introspection and the ability to implement change when needed
+- Introspection and the ability to implement major change when needed

 ## How can you help?